splunk/observability-workshop/docs/resources/faq.md

 # Frequently Asked Questions

-A collection of the common questions and their answers associated with Observability, DevOps, Incident Response, SignalFx and VictorOps.
+A collection of the common questions and their answers associated with Observability, DevOps, Incident Response and Splunk On-Call.

 ## Q: Alerts v.
 Incident Response v.
 Incident Management